rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 ### Conclusion

-The preparation phase is pivotal to the whole Load testing exercise.
+The preparation phase is pivotal to the whole load testing exercise.
 Exercise more caution in the analysis and conclusion, especially when the load testing system is not a 1:1 replica of production.

-Each of the steps and processes need to be carefully conducted, because any missed step or issue can invalidate the test results.
-This can result in a decision made under a false or misleading information.
+You need to conduct each of the steps and processes carefully because any missed step or issue can invalidate the test results.
+This can result in a decision made under false or misleading information.

 A successful and well-conducted load test exercise increases confidence and reduces the risk of a system upgrade.